ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image7]

-The first image might be difficult to classify because this image is blur.
+*The first image might be difficult to classify because this image is blur.
-The second image might be difficult to classify because the sign is difficult to see because coverd snow.
+*The second image might be difficult to classify because the sign is almost coverd by snow.
-The third image might be difficult to classify because this image is blur.
+*The third image might be difficult to classify because this image is blur.
-The forth image might be difficult to classify because this image is tilted.
+*The forth image might be difficult to classify because this image is blur and tilted.
-The fifth image might be difficult to classify because this image is blur and lack a little.
+*The fifth image might be difficult to classify because this image is blur and lack a little.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).